Lokmali/bot.nearbuilders.org/README.md

 python bot.py
 ```

 The database tables are created automatically on first run.
+If upgrading from an earlier version, `setup_db` will automatically apply any missing column migrations on restart - no manual SQL needed.

 ---